DylanPJackson/csh_intro_evaluator/README.md

           - t_a : number of technical seminars attended
           - s : whether or not you attended social events.
 Put 1 if you attended more 0 events, put 0 otherwise.
        - Ex : python ai\_vote.py 0 0 60 20 1

+## Some SQL Queries I ran to get various data
+1. To retrieve all House Meetings missed for the 2019 class

+    select uid, count(attendance_status) from member_hm_attendance
+    where attendance_status = 'Absent'
+    and meeting_id in
+        (select id from house_meetings
+        where date <= '10-27-19' and date >= '08-25-19')
+    and uid in
+        (select uid from freshman_eval_data
+        where eval_date >= '2019-11-01 00:00:00')
+    group by uid
+    order by uid

+2. To get evaluation results
+    select uid, freshman_eval_result
+    case
+        when freshman_eval_result = 'Pending' then 2
+        when freshman_eval_result = 'Passed' then 1
+        else 0
+    end